top of page

 Thanks for your interest in joining us on a volunteer trip to Ethiopia!

-Due to the war in Israel our volunteer trips are currently on hold.
-If you are interested in joining us on a volunteer trip in 2024 please fill out this form and we will be in touch once we have our 2024 trip schedule!
+Due to the war in Israel and instability in Ethiopia, our Volunteer 2024 trips have not been operating on a regular schedule.
+If you are interested in joining us on a volunteer trip, please fill out this form and we will be in touch!
 Thank you so much for your interest!
 Feel free to contact us at info @operationethiopia.com with any questions.

 Gender